Groups Command in Linux With Examples

 - If more than one name is given, the name of each user is printed before the list of that user’s groups and the username is separated from the group list by a colon.

-Example 2: No username is passed then this will display group membership for the current user
+No username is passed then this will display group membership for the current user.

-Here the current user is demon.
-So when we give “groups” command only we get groups in which demon is a user.
+Here the current user is a demon.
+So, when we give “groups” command we only get groups in which demon is a user.

 Passing root with groups command

 It displays the group memberships for the user account “root”